TrimBiggs/calico-ubuntu-vagrant/README.md

     docker run --publish-service srvD.net3.calico --name workload-D -tid busybox docker run --publish-service srvE.net1.calico --name workload-E -tid busybox

+By default, networks are configured so that their members can communicate with one another, but workloads in other networks cannot reach them.
+A, C and E are all in the same network so should be able to ping each other.
+B and D are in their own networks so shouldn't be able to ping anyone else.

-Now, check that A can ping C and E. You can get a containers IP by running
+You can find out a container's IP by running

     docker inspect --format "{{ .NetworkSettings.IPAddress }}" <container name>

+On ubunto-0, find out the IP addresses of A, B and C.

+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-A
+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-B
+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-C

+On ubunto-1, find out the IP addresses of D and E.

+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-D
+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" workload-E

+Now we know all the IP address, on ubuntu-0 check that A can ping C and E (substitute the IP addresses as required).

     docker exec workload-A ping -c 4 192.168.0.3 docker exec workload-A ping -c 4 192.168.0.5

-Also check that A cannot ping B or D:
+Also check that A cannot ping B or D (substitute the IP addresses as required).

     docker exec workload-A ping -c 4 192.168.0.2 docker exec workload-A ping -c 4 192.168.0.4

-By default, networks are configured so that their members can communicate with one another, but workloads in other networks cannot reach them.
-B and D are in their own networks so shouldn't be able to ping anyone else.
+Libnetwork also supports using published service names.
+However, note that in the current build of libnetwork these are not yet reliable in multi-host deployments.
+On ubuntu-0 try

+    docker exec workload-A ping -c srvC

-You list the networks using
+To see the list of networks use

     docker network ls

-Finally, to clean everything up (without doing a `vagrant destroy`), you can run

-    sudo ./calicoctl reset

 [calico-ubuntu-vagrant]: https://github.com/Metaswitch/calico-ubuntu-vagrant-example
 [virtualbox]: https://www.virtualbox.org/